cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - server_private_key: server private for the AKE protocol.
 - server_public_key: server public for the AKE protocol.
 - server_identity: server identity, as described in {{client-credential-storage}}.
-- record: RegistrationUpload corresponding to the client's registration.
+- record: RegistrationRecord corresponding to the client's registration.
 - credential_identifier: client credential identifier.
 - oprf_seed: seed used to derive per-client OPRF keys.